 John B. Attanasio, Judge James Noel Dean and Professor of Law and Judge William Hawley Atwell Chair of Constitutional Law, B.A., 1976, University of Virginia; J.D., 1979, New York University; Diploma in Law, 1982, University of Oxford (Oriel College); LL.M., 1985, Yale University.
-Dean Attanasio has taught at the University of Pittsburgh School of Law and Notre Dame Law School, where he also served as the John M. Regan, Jr., Director of the Joan B. Kroc Institute for International Peace Studies in 1991-92.
-He was dean of Saint Louis University School of Law in 1992-98.
-As a 1990 Fulbright Award recipient, Dean Attanasio delivered lectures on American constitutional law in Moscow and throughout the former Soviet Union.
-He has advised various legislative and judicial officials in emerging democracies in countries around the world.
+Dean Attanasio has taught at the University of Pittsburgh School of Law and Notre Dame Law School, where he also served as the John M. Regan, Jr., Director of the Joan B. Kroc Institute for International Peace Studies from 1991 to 1992.
+He was dean of Saint Louis University School of Law from 1992 to 1998.
+As a 1990 Fulbright Award recipient to the former Soviet Union, Dean Attanasio delivered lectures on American constitutional law in Moscow and throughout the country.
+He has advised various legislative and judicial officials about the rule of law in countries around the world.
 In addition, he arranged the first United States visit of five justices of the Russian Constitutional Court and accompanied them to Washington, D.C.
-He also organized a symposium on the South Africa constitutional transformation featuring three justices from that nation's constitutional court.
 He has organized summits and other high-level meetings with justices of the Supreme Court of the United States, the European Court of Justice, the Italian Constitutional Court, the Russian Constitutional Court, the South African Constitutional Court and the German Constitutional Court.
-He is the principal investigator of the Rule of Law Forum, which brings high-level leaders to the United States for meetings with American counterparts in the Senate, Supreme Court, State Department, Federal Reserve Bank, etc. He is the former co-chair of the American Bar Association's Section of Legal Education and Admissions to the Bar Out-of-the-Box Committee on the future of American legal education.
-He is co-editor-in-chief of The International Lawyer and sits on the board of the Appellate Judges Educational Institute.
-Dean Attanasio has taught constitutional law, First Amendment, civil procedure, torts and jurisprudence.
-He is co-author (with Norman Redlich, Joel Goldstein and the late Bernard Schwartz) of Constitutional Law and Understanding Constitutional Law, and he has written numerous articles for legal journals, including the New York University Law Review, the Virginia Law Review, the University of Chicago Law Review, Georgetown Law Review and the American Journal of Comparative Law.
+He is the principal investigator of the Rule of Law Forum, which brings high-level leaders to the United States for meetings with American counterparts in the Senate, Supreme Court, State Department, Federal Reserve Bank, etc. He is the former cochair of the American Bar Association's Section of Legal Education and Admissions to the Bar Out-of-the-Box Committee on the Future of American Legal Education.
+He is co-editor-in-chief of The International Lawyer and sits on the board of the Appellate Judges Educational Institute, Dean Attanasio has taught constitutional law, First Amendment, civil procedure, torts and jurisprudence.
+He is co-author (with Joel Goldstein, and the late Norman Redlich and Bernard Schwartz) of Constitutional Law and Understanding Constitutional Law, and he has written numerous articles for legal journals, including the New York University Law Review, the Virginia Law Review, the University of Chicago Law Review, Georgetown Law Review and the American Journal of Comparative Law.
 He has written and lectured in the areas of international law, constitutional law, federalism, the global financial crisis, religion and law in society, human genetic engineering, and legal education.